cakescripter/javsjavsjavs/readme.md

 ## JS Projects
 This repository is designed to hold a collection of 20 JavaScript projects, which were undertaken as components of the course instructed by Andrei Neagoie and Jacinto Wong.
+Designs from [heropatterns](https://heropatterns.com) are frequently used in these projects, borders used in demo are borrowed from [this codepen](https://codepen.io/t_afif/pen/eYeqvMe).

 :rocket: [DEMO](https://vermillion-puffpuff-312cf5.netlify.app)